 Train Your German Shepherd to Attack Person

 Now, this is the hardest part: we need to train your dog to attack a person.
-To train your dog to attack a person, you will introduce new command “stop”.
+To train your dog to attack a person, you will introduce a new command “stop”.
 As you might guess, “stop” command is used to stop him from continuing attack.

 Before we start the training, you need to get one more person.
 This person will act as a replacement for the big doll.
 I know how hard it is to convince someone to act as your guinea pig.
 I remember when I need a whole week to convince my cousin this is perfectly safe.

 So if you can’t find someone to help you, you can always ask for help from one of your local dog trainers.
 Not only they know how to protect themselves in case everything goes wrong, but they can also help you train your dog better.

 After you find someone to help you, you just need to repeat the same step, just like when you use the big doll.
 But now, instead of point your finger towards the big doll, you point your finger towards the person.
-Don’t forget to make sure that person wears the complete protective device (professional dog bite suit is recommended).
+Don’t forget to make sure that the person wears the complete protective device (professional dog bite suit is recommended).